 Susan's parents were Michael West and Susannah McKee.
 After Susan's mother died in Ohio, her father, Michael West, and brothers moved to Texas before 1848.
 Michael West and his son, Michael, had obtained land grants as colonists in the Peters Colony in Grayson County.
 An older brother, John West, was living in Red River County, Texas.
 When the older Michael West died in 1858, he left his land in Grayson, Texas to his heirs, which included daughter, Susan Leffel.

 Sometime right after the death of her father in 1858, Susan and David packed up their young family and moved from Ohio to Grayson County, Texas to claim Susan's inheritance of land left to her from her father.
-Their decision to move from a free state to a slaveholding state would set in motion events that would lead to the violent death of David.
+Their decision to move from Ohio, a Northern State, to Texas which was a slaveholding state would set in motion events that would lead to David's death in the Great Gainesville Hanging.

 Why didn't they show up in the 1860 census?
-Where were they living in 1860?
-Why were they not listed in the census records?
+It appears that they were living in Grayson County in 1860, so why were they not listed in the census records?

 In 1861, Texas withdrew from the Union and allied itself with the Southern States.
 All state officers had to take an oath of allegiance to the Confederacy.
 When Governor Sam Houston refused, he was removed from office.
 There was much unrest and political tension, especially in North Texas.
 As the Civil War continued, it ripped apart families and communities, as well as the nation.
 Cooke County in Texas was one such community.